morphatic/astrologyjs/README.md

-# astro
+# AstroJs
-A NodeJs package that will provide core functionality for including astrological charts in projects.
+AstroJs is a NodeJs package that will provide core functionality for including astrological charts in projects.